-The Director of Communications or his/her designee is responsible for the release of any official information to the media.
-If the release is of a sensitive nature, the District Superintendent or designee shall consult with the President of the SWBOCES Board.
+The Board President or his/her designee is responsible for the release of news items to any instrument of the media.
+In any areas where the release is of a sensitive nature, the District Superintendent/designee shall consult with the President of the SWBOCES Board.